-- You will want to spend as much time as possible with your baby in the time leading up to the first operation and your recovery following a normal vaginal birth will be much quicker than following a Caesarean section.
+Mothers understandably want to spend as much time as possible with their baby in the time leading up to the first operation.
+Their recovery following a normal vaginal birth will be much quicker than following a Caesarean section.

-During labour your baby’s heartbeat will be monitored.
+During labour the baby’s heartbeat will be monitored.
 If there are any signs of distress, or if there are problems for the mother, a Caesarean section may become necessary.

-Some mothers do require Caesareans because of problems that they have had with a previous birth or because of a problem with the size of their pelvis or birth canal.
+Some mothers may require a Caesarean because of problems that they have had with a previous birth or because of a problem with the size of their pelvis or birth canal.
 If this becomes necessary the maternity hospital will link with the cardiac team to ensure that the mother has as much contact with the baby as possible.

-The most important thing to remember is that the mother and baby will be kept as well as possible.
+The most important thing to remember is that the mother and baby are kept as well as possible.

 Will I need to be induced?

-It is preferable for your baby to be born at the end of pregnancy, when he or she is well grown and the lungs are mature, and you go into labour naturally.
+It is preferable for your baby to be born at the end of pregnancy, when it is well grown and the lungs are mature, and you go into labour naturally.

-Prior to 34 weeks of pregnancy, the baby’s size in conjunction with immature lungs may mean that surgery is not possible.
+Prior to 34 weeks of pregnancy, the baby’s size in combination with immature lungs may mean that surgery is not possible.

-- If you have gone past when you expect to have your baby.
+- If you have gone past the date when you expect to have your baby.